tom-englert/JetBrainsAnnotations.Fody/README.md

 ## What it actually does to your assembly

- * For each attribute defined in JetBrainsAnnotations.dll remove usages of those attributes from your assembly.
+ * For each attribute defined in JetBrainsAnnotations.dll it adds an entry to your assemblies external annotations XML file and removes the usage of the attribute from your assembly.
  * Removes the reference to JetBrainsAnnotations.dll